 And there is a collateral effect.
 The bartender testified to what he thought was the truth.
 He remembered you as having ten beers, but he had confused you with someone else and was just wrong.
 For coming to court and telling what he thought was the truth, he bought himself a lawsuit.
 He now must pay an attorney thousands of dollars to defend him against your defamation action.
 Would anyone ever agree to testify in court if they could be sued for what they say?
 They could be compelled to attend with a subpoena, but you can bet they are going to testify that they don’t remember anything in order to avoid being sued.

 Thus the reason for the ABSOLUTE litigation privilege.
 If you allow anyone to be sued for what they say in conjunction with a lawsuit, the system would fall apart.
 Every action would spawn many more, and the courts would be unable to keep up.
 No one would be willing to testify, so cases would often be impossible to prove.
-There can be no “but I have absolute proof that the witness knew he was lying” exception, because then anyone could file the action claiming to be in possession of such proof.
-The action would still have to be litigated in order to look at your proof.

 The only “exception” is that the statements have to made in furtherance of litigation.
 Anything said in court or in a court document is obviously privileged, but so too are the statements by the attorney when he contacted potential witnesses.